Full Stack Consent Management

 To set this up, you can add an event listener to pull consent changes from local storage and use that to post a DSR request to Transcend.
 Check out the guide on Transcend's DSR API for details on implementing this call.

-The following diagrams show the consent and privacy infrastructure when Transcend is hosting the infra, either with the Preference Store or your own backend store.
+The following diagrams show the consent and privacy infrastructure when Transcend is hosting the infrastructure, either with Preference Management or your own backend store.

 As an option, you can self-host the consent and privacy infrastructure in your own cloud.
 This is a good option for those who want an additional layer of security, and desire all data to be encrypted within their own cloud.